dortegadelv/HaplotypeDFEStandingVariation/README_ForwardSims.txt

 1) Simulating forward-in-time allele frequency trajectories

 The first step of the analysis performed is to run forward-in-time simulations where we specify that the allele has a sample allele frequency equal to X in the present.

 We used the program PReFerSim to perform the forward-in-time simulations.
 The program can be found in the Programs/ folder.
 To compile the version of PReFerSim we used, go to Programs/ and type:

 gcc -g -o fwd_seldist_gsl_2012_4epoch.debug fwd_seldist_gsl_2012_4epoch.gutted.dom_inbreedParameterFile.c -lm -lgsl -lgslcblas -O3

+You will need the GSL library to compile this program.
+You can find more instructions to compile the program from our github site https://github.com/LohmuellerLab/PReFerSim/blob/master/PReFerSim_Manual_v2.pdf .
+You can also find the latest version of our program there.

 ##############################################################################################################################################
 ########## Below I explain the code I used to run the simulations
 ##############################################################################################################################################